molgenis/molgenis-app-genetics/README.md

 3. Import a VCF via the GAVIN annotation plugin
 4. View results

-In the gene-network/patients/[id] screen, you can search
+In the gene-network/patients/[id] screen, you can search for HPO phenotypes.
+Depending on GeneNetwork scores for each variant, the table is sorted

 ## Configuring GAVIN annotation for VCF files
 If you enable the 'diagnostics' plugin in the menu, it will allow you to annotate your VCF files